 6 – No Snow Days

-Do you remember how exciting it was to listen to the radio the morning after a large snowfall and to hear that your school was canceled?
+Do you remember how exciting it was to listen to the radio the morning after a large snowfall and to hear that they canceled your school?
 When you homeschool, there aren’t any mandatory snow days.

 Fortunately, there are ways around this one.
 You can still take a “snow day” when it’s convenient for you!